 Concrete action that we have taken for this includes an evaluation of the scale of water risks in all regions where our production sites are located, in order to identify and mitigate the impact of our production activities on our use of water.

 In the evaluation, we employ evaluation tools such as the mapping tool Aqueduct by the World Resources Institute (WRI) and the Water Risk Filter by the World Wide Fund for Nature (WWF), which can not only assess the physical risks of water shortages but also examine the risks in water-related regulations as well as reputation risks in each region.
 We are also making use of public databases available from respective national governments.
 Furthermore, in areas with higher water risks, we are working to collect information through public local information as well as through interviews with relevant organizations, etc. By conducting detailed analyses and close examination of such local information and production site data including water use volume, we will specifically identify the impacts on our production activities.
-This water risk assessment process aimed for completion in fiscal 2019 has progressed by roughly 50% so far.
-Although no obvious water risk that may impact our business activities has been found at this point, we will continue our evaluations.
-At the same time, we will work to conserve water resources and reduce business risks in regions where water risks are determined to be high, by focusing on promotions to reduce water consumption and expand water recycling.
+We have steadily continued such water risk assessment towards fiscal 2019, and as a result, we completed the water risk assessment in all of our production sites a year ahead of our target.
+At present, no water risks which could affect our business operation have been reported.
+We will work to conserve water resources and reduce business risks in regions where water risks are determined to be high, by focusing on promotions to reduce water consumption and expand water recycling.

 In addition, we have established an Environmental Risk Management System to continuously reduce risks, and (1) identify environmental risks and promote company-wide risk management every fiscal year and (2) promptly respond to occurrence of environmental risks.
 We will continue to manage our environmental risks through these activities.